Teoscar Hernández Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.72).
+- The Reds have a 4.71 team ERA that ranks 24th among all MLB pitching staffs.

-- The Reds give up the third-most home runs in baseball (191 total, 1.4 per game).
+- Reds pitchers combine to surrender the third-most home runs in baseball (193 total, 1.4 per game).

-- Antone starts for the first time this season for the Reds.
+- Phillips will take the mound to start for the Reds, his first of the season.

-- The 29-year-old right-hander has one appearance out of the bullpen this season.
+- The righty will make his MLB debut at 22 years old.

 © 2023 Data Skrive.
 All rights reserved.